eclipse-velocitas/velocitas-docs/content/en/docs/concepts/deployment_model/vehicle_app_releases/_index.md

 resources:
 - src: "**publish_container*.png"
 description: >
-  Learn more about the provided continuous integration, and release process of a Vehicle App.
+  Learn more about the provided continuous integration, and release process of a _Vehicle App_.
 ---

-The _Velocitas_ project provides a two-stage process for development, continuous integration, and release of a new version of a Vehicle App.
+The _Velocitas_ project provides a two-stage process for development, continuous integration, and release of a new version of a _Vehicle App_.

 - **Stage 1 - Build & Test**
   On every new push to the `main` branch or every update to a pull request, a GitHub workflow is automatically executed to build your application as a container (optionally for different platforms), runs automated tests and code quality checks, and stores all results as GitHub artifacts for future reference with a [default retention period of 90 days](https://docs.github.com/en/organizations/managing-organization-settings/configuring-the-retention-period-for-github-actions-artifacts-and-logs-in-your-organization).